-How to calculate real estate agency fees?
+How not to make a mistake when calculating real estate agency fees?

 Agency fees: kézako?